 Currently the Orchestra works closely with Sir András Schiff and Yannick Nézet-Séguin, who are both Honorary Members following in the footsteps of Bernard Haitink and Nikolaus Harnoncourt

 For Beethoven’s 250th birthday in 2020, it was planned to perform all the symphonies under the baton of Yannick Nézet-Séguin in Luxembourg and Paris.
 These concerts were scheduled to be recorded for TV and Deutsche Grammophon.
 Due to Corona, these projects had to be cancelled.
-Now, in November 2020, the COE’s new album, a Schubert Box, will be released with previously unreleased recordings from 1988, conducted by Nikolaus Harnoncourt, which are both a flashback and a preview of the orchestra’s upcoming 40th anniversary in 2021.
+In November 2020, the COE’s new album, a Schubert Box, was released with previously unreleased recordings from 1988, conducted by Nikolaus Harnoncourt, which are both a flashback and a preview of the orchestra’s 40th anniversary in 2021.
 Meanwhile, to mark the anniversary, the orchestra has released another CD box set of selected recordings conducted by Nikolaus Harnoncourt.
 It includes recordings of symphonic works by Haydn, Mozart, Beethoven and Brahms, also recorded in Graz, Amsterdam and Berlin.
 Another release in January 2022 is the DVD/Blu-Ray with the complete Sibelius symphony cycle performed by the COE and Paavo Berglund at the 1998 Helsinki Festival.

 With more than 250 works in its discography, the COE’s CDs have won numerous international prizes, including two Grammys and three Gramophone Record of the Year Awards.